-A technical engineering or environmental due diligence or inspection may be performed in specific types of developments (eg, commercial and industrial) and can be important to check the quality of the construction and compliance with all applicable legislation and regulations.
-Depending on the results of the inspection, the parties may agree to a price reduction or partial price retention, and representation or compensation in case of future sanctions of fines may be agreed.
-Environmental insurance is mandatory for certain activities.
+A technical engineering or environmental due diligence or inspection may be performed and can be important to check the quality of the construction and compliance with all applicable legislation and regulations.
+Depending on the results of the inspection, the parties may agree to a price reduction or partial price retention, and compensation in the case of future sanctions (including fines) or obligation of proceeding to corrective actions may be agreed.